oneops/oneops.github.io/user/howto/deploy-application-with-database.md

 # Highlevel Overview

-1.Setup MySQL database on OneOps.
+1. Setup MySQL database on OneOps.

 1. Create a schema on MySQL.